-Day board bags are normally made from a polyester, an exceptionally durable material that comes with a white or reflective tarp under its side.
+Day board bags are normally made from polyester, an exceptionally durable material that comes with a white or reflective tarp under its side.
 It also comes with a detachable or fixed shoulder strap and also a grab handle.
-These bags have a white or reflective silver on its side that is used to reflect the sunlight and heat.
+These bags have a white or reflective silver on their side that is used to reflect the sunlight and heat.
 It also protects the surfboard from any delamination while preventing the wax from melting.

 A day board bag is considered an all-rounder board bag because it is perfect for road trips and as a storage for the surfboard.

 Surfboard Travel Bags